-MCC-funded procurements play an important role in supporting these commitments, with detailed requirements in solicitation documents including the technical description of the object of the procurement.
-MCC may consider how outreach and engagement approaches can be leveraged to encourage a more diverse set of participants including women-led and women-owned businesses, to participate in employment and business opportunities through MCC-funded program procurements and related supply chains.
+MCC-funded procurements play an important role in supporting these commitments, with objectives including (1) development of requirement documents, such as terms of reference and bills of quantity, that achieve the gender and social inclusion (GSI) outcomes needed with allocation of adequate budget; (2) identification and selection of well-qualified entities offering high quality gender and inclusion analytical and operational experience in the appropriate sector(s); (3) motivating offerors to prioritize gender and inclusion in scope and staffing; and (4) compliance with GSI-related contract and grant agreement provisions.
+MCC and Accountable Entities may consider how outreach and engagement approaches can be leveraged to encourage a more diverse set of participants -- including women-led and women-owned businesses -- to participate in employment and business opportunities through MCC-funded program procurements and related supply chains.
 MCC's considerations for inclusion and gender equity and equality are further addressed in the solicitation documents.